 Your Internship Offer is Just the Beginning!

 The brass ring may be the summer internship you just landed, now you’ll need to find summer digs!
-33 Beekman Street is the perfect fit whether you’re looking for a single room, a double or a triple.
-Located in Lower Manhattan and the famed financial district, these summer intern apartments are fully furnished with beds, desks, wardrobes, a mini-fridge and microwave – everything you need to start your summer experience in the Big Apple.
-Reserve your room today through intrnz.com.
+We offer three locations across New York City that are fully furnished with beds, desks, wardrobes, a kitchen – everything you need to start your summer experience in the Big Apple.